selinon/selinon/docs.source/index.rst

        tasks
        storage
        trace
-       optimization
+       selective
+       yaml
+       practices
        patterns
-       practices
-       selective
-       yaml.conf
        faq
+       internals
+       optimization
        migration
        development

 `Selinon <https://github.com/selinon/selinon>`_ is a tool that gives you a power to define flows, sub-flows of tasks that should be executed in `Celery <http://www.celeryproject.org>`_ - a distributed task queue.
 If you want to define very simple flows, Celery offers you workflow primitives that can be used.
-Unfortunately these workflow primitives are very limited when it comes to extending your workflow, working with multiple dependencies or scheduling tasks based on particular conditions.
+Unfortunately these workflow primitives are very limited when it comes to extending your workflow, working with multiple dependencies or scheduling tasks based on particular conditions or events.

 If you are looking for a workflow solution, take a look at existing solutions, such as `Azkaban <https://azkaban.github.io/>`_, `Apache Airflow <https://github.com/apache/incubator-airflow>`_, `Apache Nifi <https://nifi.apache.org>`_, `Spotify Luigi <https://luigi.readthedocs.io>`_ and others.
 The main advantage of using Selinon over these is the fact, that you can use it in fully distributed systems and for example let `Kubernetes <https://kubernetes.io>`_ or `OpenShift <https://openshift.io>`_ do the workload (and much more, such as recursive flows, sub-flows support, selective task runs, ...).